 Compared to other states, New Hampshire has chosen to raise less revenue and spend less on public investments and services.
-State and local government spending make up a smaller share of the state’s economy than they do in all but one other state, and spending is low at both the state and local levels.
-Regarding taxes as a share of the economy, at the state level only two states rank lower than New Hampshire.
-Because low state taxes are somewhat offset by high local taxes and other revenue sources, however, the state ranks somewhat higher—forty-third—in combined state and local revenue as a share of its economy.
-Nevertheless, New Hampshire local governments have fewer resources than those in other states despite high local taxes, largely because they receive less from their state government than do local governments in all but three other states.
+State and local government spending make up a smaller share of the state’s economy than they do in all but three other states, and spending is low at both the state and local levels.
+State taxes are lower in New Hampshire than every other state except Alaska.
+Because low state taxes are somewhat offset by high local taxes and other revenue sources, however, the state ranks slightly higher—forty-fifth—in combined state and local revenue as a share of its economy.
+Nevertheless, New Hampshire local governments have fewer resources than those in most other states despite high local taxes, largely because they receive less from their state government than do local governments in all but four other states.

 Overall levels of state and local spending and revenue, however, do not tell the entire story.
-There are also important choices, within overall spending and revenue, on what categories of spending to prioritize and what revenue sources to most or least heavily rely on.
-Localities vary significantly in the fiscal circumstances in which they find themselves.
+There are also important choices, within overall spending and revenue, on what categories of spending to prioritize and what revenue sources to rely on most or least heavily.
+Localities across the state also vary significantly in their fiscal circumstances and priorities.